-Each year Pantone chooses a singular color that marks the beginning of a lifestyle tend for design, art, fashion, beauty, interior/exterior décor and numerous other areas of commerce.
+Each year Pantone chooses a singular color that marks the beginning of a lifestyle trend for design, art, fashion, beauty, interior/exterior décor and numerous other areas of commerce.

 Wondering if you should buy new clothing or redecorate your home with this color?
-Before you splurge on new items or make significant commitments, learn more about the Pantone choice and ascertain if the color coral is the optimal color for you.
+Before you splurge on new items or make significant commitments, regarding any suggested color, you must ascertain if the hue is optimal for you.

-But what exactly does the Color of the Year recognition mean and why does this decision bear heavy influence on trends throughout the year?
+What exactly does the Color of the Year recognition mean and why does that decision bear heavy influence on trends throughout the year?

-Pantone selected the first Color of the Year in 2000 as a trend forecast, but, the decision has since evolved into an expression and metaphor of culture and attitude in the current global society.
+Pantone selected the first Color of the Year in 2000, as a marketing strategy to place the company at the forefront of a color trend forecast.
+The brilliant plan has evolved into an expression and a metaphor of culture and attitude in the currently global society.

 For example, the 2017 Color of the Year, Greenery, encourages individuals to be more conscious of nature and the outdoors and to embrace revival, restoration and renewal.
 The 2018 Color of the Year, Ultra Violet, symbolizes individuality and suggests creativity, discovery and exploration.